 Switch things up

 If you’ve always gone to your mother-in-law’s for the holidays, going someplace else should be cause for celebration.
 Likewise, if you and your ex always visited a restaurant that was “your place,” try staying home, turning off the phone, and cooking up a feast with all your favorite foods.
-(Help yourself to extra servings of anything you like that your ex didn’t.)
 You get the idea: This holiday season you get to do what you want, not what someone else expects.

 Do some reading